 Beginning Saturday, August 22, from 4:00 - 4:45 pm, Confessions will be heard at both worship sites.
 You may still call the Rectory to make an appointment for all other times.

 THE RE-OPENING OF MARY’S NATIVITY CHURCH & ST. ANN CHURCH for MASSES

-- No bathrooms are available in St. Ann Church.
+- The bathrooms in St. Ann Church are available.

 - The churches will be closed after the last Mass.

 - The churches are open for Funerals, Baptisms and Weddings

 - There is to be no congregating of people (e.g. gathering to say the rosary together).